jzhang-github/AGAT/docs/sphinx/source/Default parameters.md

 ```python
 from agat.default_paramters import default_elements, default_build_properties, default_data_config, default_train_config, default_high_throughput_config
 ```
-Then you will get a python dictionary of all default parameters.
 Or you can read the [source](https://github.com/jzhang-github/AGAT/blob/main/agat/default_parameters.py) code.

 ## `default_elements`
 Elements used to build graph.
 A list of elements that are used to encode atomic features.